 As much as I’ve dry run emergency procedures in my head, flipped through the FAR/AIM (not a terribly dry read, by the way), and

-The following are the NTSB reports of the aviation accidents that have occurred in Arizona from start of this year though late February.
-APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having
+The following are the NTSB reports of aviation accidents that occurred in Arizona from April through late May.
+APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers to help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having similar accidents.

 A student of mine went to Ryan Airport for his Private Pilot check ride.
 The date was 9/11/2001.
 He arrived for his appointment at 8 AM sharp, and by 9 AM Tucson Time, we all knew of the airplanes that flew into the buildings in New York.
 The airspace was shut down by the National Security Council.
 All airplanes were instructed to land as

 By Chris Nugent

 As I mentioned in last month’s Scholarship Corner article, we will be taking a more in-depth look at each of our 2019 scholarship winners.
 I think you will agree that they are well deserving of the APA scholarship awards and will be great ambassadors for general aviation in Arizona.

 As you know, our safety record for 2019 was the best it has been in the 10 years I have been tracking it.
 And, as I stated in last month’s issue, 2020 started off almost exactly like 2019, with a crash in which a passenger was fatality injured, but the pilot survived.

 On Friday, April 24, while watching the local Phoenix news, I saw the report of the

 I fear that this month’s report is going to be a rather short one.
 Because of the Coronavirus pandemic crisis, the FAA offices are shut down, and all aviation related meetings have been canceled; everything seems to have come to a halt.
 We have all been advised to stay home and venture out for essential purposes only, and when we are out, to maintain social distance